 Although the sharp lines and crisp colors of modern design might not seem conducive to a cozy environment, you don’t have to choose between comfort and the sleek, modern living room of your dreams.
 You can stick to the classics, with a high-contrast mix of black and white throughout the room.
 You can also soften the spaces with warm shades of gray and natural wood tones.

-Another great way to warm up a modern family room is through art.
-Paintings, landscape photography, and decorative objects on shelves or tabletops add a little character and keep the space from feeling too stark.
+Another great way to warm up a modern is through art.
+Paintings, landscape photography, and on shelves or tabletops add a little character and keep the from feeling too stark.
 This way, you get an inviting place to catch up on your shows without sacrificing that ultra-sleek aesthetic.

 9. TV Room Wall Ideas